awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 # AWS Lambda Extensions API<a name="runtimes-extensions-api"></a>

 You use the Extensions API to create Lambda extensions\.
-The Extensions API provides a simple way to extend the Lambda [ execution environment](runtimes-context.md)\.
+Extensions provide a new way for monitoring, security and other tools to integrate with the Lambda [ execution environment](runtimes-context.md)\.
+For additional information, see [ Introducing AWS Lambda Extensions](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-extensions-in-preview/)\.

 The Extensions API builds on the existing [Runtime API](runtimes-api.md), which provides an HTTP API for custom runtimes to receive invocation events from Lambda\.
 As an extension author, you can use the Extensions API to register for function and execution environment lifecycle events\.
 In response to these events, you can start new processes or run logic\.

 Lambda supports internal and external extensions\. *Internal extensions* allow you to configure the runtime environment and modify the startup of the runtime process\.
 Internal extensions use language\-specific environment variables and wrapper scripts, and start and shut down within the runtime process\.
-Internal extensions run as separate threads within the runtime process, which starts and stops them\.**
+Internal extensions run as separate threads within the runtime process, which starts and stops them\.

-**

 An *external extension* runs as an independent process in the execution environment and continues to run after the function invoke is fully processed\.
 An external extension must register for the `Shutdown` event, which triggers the extension to shut down\.
 Because external extensions run as processes, they can be written in a different language than the function\.